ReDuzed/DPS-Calculator/dev/README.md

 ## Features
 ``v0.4 pre-release``

 A feature included in this particular build entails ``greater rift completion time estimations``.
-It hasn't been fully calculated and tested for errors; the ouput provides some statistics like TTK (time to kill) the averaged minio, and the ``health scaling of each GR level``.
+It hasn't been fully calculated and tested for errors; the ouput provides some statistics like TTK (time to kill) the averaged minion, and the ``health scaling of each GR level``.